DaftVadeR/daftness-tanstack/README.md

 # A DafT personal Website.

 This is a site I made so I have something I can send ppl if they need a quick rundown of what I do.
+It uses GSAP for animations, Tanstack Start for the framework, and Tailwind and TWMerge for styling.

 ![Screenshot 1](/screenshots/Screenshot_28-Jan_09-57-26_31217.png)